Safe and Energy-Aware Multi-Robot Density Control via PDE-Constrained Optimization for Long-Duration Autonomy: Summary and Conclusions

 \section{Summary and Conclusions}

 In this paper, we introduced a novel PDE-constrained density control framework for multi-robot systems that explicitly maintains safety and energy sufficiency while tracking a desired spatial distribution.
 By integrating the population-level Fokker-Planck density dynamics with CLF-CBF and robot-level energy constraints, the proposed framework yields a convex optimization problem that is implementable in real time.
-Experiments performed on real robots and results of extensive simulations demonstrated successful constraint satisfaction under stochastic localization and motion noise, with only rare and negligible energy violations due to the employment of probabilistic path planning algorithms.
+Experiments performed on real robots and results of extensive simulations demonstrated successful constraint satisfaction under stochastic localization and motion noise.
 Overall, the framework provides a practical approach for intelligent transportation and logistics applications where safety and sustainability are critical for multi-robot coordination.